StegVerse-Labs/Governance/docs/governance/ROLE_OF_GOVERNANCE.md

 - Assert truth without reference to verified inputs
 - Act without producing an auditable record

-Governance does not decide what *happened*.
-It decides what is *allowed* or *recommended* given what happened.

 ---

 ## Relationship to StegID